|Designed with you in mind.|

 |What to do once you’re accepted||top|

-2. Complete the Enrollment Intention Form (PDF) and submit with your non-refundable tuition deposit as soon as possible.
+2. Complete the Enrollment Intention Form that you received with your acceptance packet and submit it with your non-refundable tuition deposit as soon as possible. *If you have lost or misplaced your form, please contact your Admissions Specialist to obtain a new copy.*

 3. Review the IT Information (PDF) and log on to your student email account.
 Please begin checking your student email account regularly.
 Email is the official method of communication with students at Brenau University.